For many PC enthusiasts, I believe buying a mid-tower case is more often than not, the best decision.

 Avoiding the Cable Management Department

-There is no denying that mid-towers are great because they provide you with just the right amount of space to build a really powerful gaming PC, but at the same time, they are small enough to not cause any space issues.
+Mid-towers are great because they provide you with just the right amount of space to build a really powerful gaming PC, but at the same time, they are small enough to not cause any space issues.

 However, the one very important factor of buying a mid-tower is the case has to do with cable management.